cxn03651/write_xlsx/worksheet.md

         :url => 'https://github.com/jmcnamara',
         :tip => 'GitHub'
     )

+The `:description` parameter can be used to specify a description or "alt text" string for the image.
+In general this would be used to provide a text description of the image to help accessibility.
+It is an optional parameter and defaults to the filename of the image.
+It can be used as follows:

+    worksheet.insert_image(
+      'E9', 'logo.png',
+      :description => "This is some alternative text" )

+The optional `decorative` parameter is also used to help accessibility.
+It is used to mark the image as decorative, and thus uninformative, for automated screen readers.
+As in Excel, if this parameter is in use the `description` field isn't written.
+It is used as follows:

+    worksheet.insert_image('E9', 'logo.png', :decorative => 1 )

 Note: you must call `set_row()` or `set_column()` before `insert_image()`
 if you wish to change the default dimensions of any of the rows or columns